Grzegorz Wrochna: Career

 In the years 1991 to 1998 Wrochna worked at CERN in Geneva, Switzerland.
 He partook in a team searching for the Higgs Boson, which was ultimately discovered in 2012.
 In 1998 he received his habilitation at the University of Warsaw.
 From 1999 to 2006 was employed as a docent at the National Institute for Nuclear Research (IPJ) and he continued work on the Compact Muon Solenoid (CMS) detector.
 On October 30, 2006, he was designated as the new director of the IPJ.
 In 2009 Wrochna was appointed as a Professor of Physical Sciences and in October 2015 he oversaw the creation of the new facilities of the National Center for Nuclear Research in Świerk, Poland.
 On December 16, 2019, Prime Minister Mateusz Morawiecki nominated Professor Wrochna to serve as an under-secretary in the Ministry of Science and Higher Education.
 With the dissolution of the ministry on January 1, 2021, Wrochna left government service.
-On February 18, 2021, he was designated as the new President of the Polish Space Agency, a position he holds to date.
+On February 18, 2021, he was designated as the new President of the Polish Space Agency, succeeding Michał Szaniawski, a position he holds to date.
 In October 2021 Wrochna signed the Artemis Accords with NASA Deputy Administrator Pamela Melroy at the International Astronautical Congress in Dubai.